 Jennie Collins: “From an outsider’s point of view, we had the pleasure of visiting friends living in Uzumlu a couple of years ago and were welcomed with open arms by the whole community, both ex-pats and locals.
-An absolutely stunning village, beautiful scenery and with lots of lovely friendly bars and restaurants!
+An absolutely stunning village, with beautiful scenery and with lots of lovely friendly bars and restaurants!
 Can’t wait to visit again once this pandemic allows.”

 Rosie Simpson: “It’s such a supportive and caring village.
 Whatever is requested on our forum is met with kindness and generosity.
 Thanks to this, many displaced families have been helped with all they need to set up home in Turkey.
 Animals and children are helped to have a better quality of life via the charities that have been set up to meet their needs.
 During the recent worries about forest fires, the whole community came together to fire-watch and check out suspicious smoke.
-In essence, we are a caring community who look out for each other as well as helping those in need.
-Yeşiluzümlü ıs an awesome place to feel part of a close community.”
+In essence, we are a caring community that looks out for each other as well as helping those in need.
+Yeşiluzümlü is an awesome place to feel part of a close community.”

 Karen Cadman: “Our brief of where we wanted to live when moving to Turkey was a village with character and beauty.
-Whilst wanting an ex-pat community, we also wanted Turkish traditional.
+Whilst wanting an ex-pat community, we also wanted Turkish traditions.
 Here, the Turkish ladies can still be found weaving their lace whilst their men drink çay and play backgammon in the lokantas. Üzümlü wraps its arms around you like a caring parent when you arrive and hopes you never will leave.”

 But, just like anywhere else, the best way to discover what the village has to offer is to try it yourself.
 If you’re in Fethiye, it’s waiting only a short drive up the wide and well-made Çameli road, the heart of the village just 700m or so off the tree-lined dual carriageway of Durmuş Demirci Boulevard.

-Winter, summer, day or night, it’s the kind of place which most find offers something different or new every time you visit.
+Winter, summer, day or night, it’s the kind of place that most find offers something different or new every time you visit.
 Be careful though; it’s also the kind of place you may find you don’t want to leave.